tru-ID/firebase-phone-auth-sim-swap-detection-ios/Tutorial.md

 **TODO: code was updated to check the phone number value within `verify` and then call `executeFirebasePhoneVerification`, passing a phone number**

+**TODO: I think we need some user feedback that something is happening.
+At least disable the textfield and button.
+Can we add a function to toggle this?**

 ```swift
 import Firebase